 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CST today, personnel are evacuated from a total of three production platforms, equivalent to 0.47 % of the 634 manned platforms in the Gulf of Mexico.
+CST today, no production platforms remain evacuated; there are a total of 634 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
 These structures remain in the same location throughout a project's duration unlike drilling rigs which typically move from location to location.

-Personnel from one rig are also evacuated; this is equivalent to 2.56 % of the 39 rigs currently operating in the Gulf.
+No rigs remain evacuated; there are a total of 39 rigs currently operating in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.